Bellever Moor and Meadows

 With further active restoration the meadows should support more wildlife as the project progresses.
 Future return visits will be rewarded with more species to spot and richer habitats to investigate.

-Improvement work at the nature reserve has benefited from the support of Suez Communities Trust, which provides grants through the Landfill Communities Fund.
-This important source of funding has been available since 1997 and supported worthy projects with over £1.4 billion.
+Earlier improvement work at the nature reserve has benefited from the support of Suez Communities Trust, which (like Viridor Credits) provides grants through the Landfill Communities Fund.
+This important source of funding has been available since 1997 and supported environmental and community projects with over £1.7 billion.